LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: VideoSIAH: A Fine-Grained Data Suite for Evidence-Sparse Long-Video Reasoning

 \subsection{Data Pipeline}

 As illustrated in \Cref{fig:data_pipe}, VideoSIAH is curated through a semi-automatic, human-in-the-loop pipeline that constructs temporally grounded reasoning traces aligned with human cognitive processes during evidence-sparse long-video reasoning.
-We begin with automatic scene detection on long videos and merge consecutive segments shorter than 10 seconds to obtain semantically stable units for downstream QA generation.
+We apply a deterministic, pixel-level scene detection algorithm on long videos and merge consecutive segments shorter than 10 seconds to obtain semantically stable units, ensuring that tool usage is grounded in visually coherent temporal intervals rather than random splits.
 For each segment, Qwen2.5-VL-72B \cite{bai2025qwen25vl} generates detailed descriptions capturing salient objects, spatial relations, and evolving events.
 These captions serve as the semantic basis for generating temporally grounded QA pairs.
 Initial QAs are created from the captions, covering temporal events, spatial layouts, motion, object attributes, and scene transitions, ensuring broad coverage at scale.

 To ensure quality, we employ two filtering stages: \textbf{(1)} text-based QA filtering, which removes low-quality or ill-posed QAs (e.g., answer leakage) using linguistic heuristics and model agreement; and \textbf{(2)} multimodal QA filtering, where GLM-4.5V \cite{hong2025glm45v} verifies answer consistency against the video segment, eliminating hallucinated and visually unsupported claims.
 Annotator feedback further refines prompting rules for QA generation, filtering, and iMCoTT construction.
 This prompt-feedback refinement loop boosts reliability without heavy manual annotation, yielding high-fidelity, temporally grounded, and scalable data.